Frontier Models Can Hack. What Happens When They're Your AI Agent?

 Proving what happened

-When an incident occurs, you need to prove what happened, in what order, and that the evidence hasn't been tampered with.
-PromptGuard's audit system chains every event with SHA-256 hashes — each event's hash incorporates the previous event's hash.
-Delete or modify any log entry and the chain breaks.
-A verification endpoint walks the chain and reports exactly where integrity was lost.
+After an incident, you need to prove what happened, in what order, and that nobody tampered with the evidence.
+We chain every audit event with SHA-256 hashes — each event incorporates the previous event's hash.
+Delete or modify any log entry and the chain breaks:

 Knowing who the agent is

 If a compromised agent can impersonate another agent, the blast radius multiplies.
-PromptGuard supports verified agent credentials — cryptographic secrets (pgag_...) that authenticate every request.
-The credential is bcrypt-hashed and stored; only the prefix is visible.
-If agent A is compromised, it cannot make requests as agent B.
+We issue cryptographic credentials (pgag_...) per agent — bcrypt-hashed, with only the prefix visible for identification.
+If agent A is compromised, it cannot make requests as agent B. This sounds obvious, but most platforms accept a free-form agent_id string.
+Anyone with the API key can claim to be any agent.

 The Defender's Real Advantage